phochste/shape-validator-component/documentation/constrained-containers.md

 ## Impact of constraining a container

-Only resources can be created that conform to the constraints on a constrained container.
+Only resources can be created that conform to the constraints of a constrained container.
 However, some additional restrictions are enforced by the server on that container:

 * It is not possible to add any non-RDF resources.
 * Creating containers within this constrained container is not allowed.
-* Requests that results into a resource where no targetClasses from the shape are present are prohibited and will thus produce an error.
+* Requests that result in a resource where no `sh:targetClasses` from the shape are present are prohibited and will thus produce an error.

 ## Example of a workflow on how to constrain a container